McIntireEvan/math/content/posts/spaces.md

 {{< /tabs >}}

-GREAT CIRCLE AS A LINE, PROOF THAT NO PARALLEL LINES
+To prove that this space fulfills the stated axiom, we need to simply pick a point _p_ on this sphere, and prove that any great circle through it must cross through the great circle we picked - in this case, our equator.
+Intuitively, you might see that if you want to do a full rotation around, you'll have to cross the equator to get the needed length for the great spehere.

 So now we have a space where parallel lines don't exist, and it's pretty easy to visualize.

-People say that this space has "positive curvature", and a result is when we map flat stuff onto it it gets streched out
+Consider the triangle, and real world examples in plane paths.

+When we put map stuff onto it, it bulges out, so pos curv

 ## Hyperbolic Geometry

 How about the case where we have more than one parallel line?
+Admittedly, this is trickier

 hyperboloid, neg curvature